Silver Dimes

 Pre-made Ten-Cent Coin Albums from Dansco and Whitman are an easy way for collectors to keep things organized and are available from Amazon and other retailers.

-As a reference guide, many coin dealers use the spiral bound Guide Book of United States Coins, typically referred to as the “Red Book”, to help with pricing of collectible coins.
-The publish updates the guidebook each year making it one of the most common guidebook for collectors and investors alike.
+Many coin dealers use the spiral-bound Guide Book of United States Coins, typically referred to as the “Red Book,” as a reference guide to help with pricing collectible coins.
+The publication updates the guidebook each year, making it one of the most common guides for collectors and investors alike.